 Students may re-enroll in independent study at any time during the 2022-2023 school year by providing notice as provided below.

 Instructional Time that a Student Will Have Access to as Part of Independent Study

 For transitional kindergarten through 3rd grade, there will be a plan to provide students opportunities for daily synchronous instruction.

 For grades 4 through 8, there will be a plan to provide opportunities for both daily live interaction and at least weekly synchronous instruction.

 For grades 9 through 12, there will be a plan to provide opportunities for at least weekly synchronous instruction.

-Live interaction means interaction between the pupil and the teacher, aide or other personnel and may include peers; this interaction may be in person, by internet or phone.
+Live interaction means interaction between the student and the teacher, aide or other personnel and may include peers; this interaction may be in person, by internet or phone.

-Synchronous instruction means classroom-style instruction, or small group, or one-on-one instruction delivered in person or by internet or phone and involving two-way communication between the pupil and teacher.
+Synchronous instruction means classroom-style instruction, or small group, or one-on-one instruction delivered in person or by internet or phone and involving two-way communication between the student and teacher.